fergalquinn77/ci_pp5_summer_fashions/README.md

 ##### OrderLineItem

-- This model has a foriegn key of order.
+- This model has a foreign key of order.
 It contains the items in an order.
 - The model contains the following fields - order, item, item_size, quantity, lineitem_total

 ##### Contact Model